philoooo/Bike-Sales-Dashboard/README.md

 ![Finsihed Bike Sales Dashboard](https://github.com/philoooo/Bike-Sales-Dashboard/blob/main/BikeDashboard.PNG)

-## 📝 Report Analysis
+## Reports and Findings

+Income and Marital Status:
-Married customers earn between ~$4k–9k more than their single counterparts.
+Married customers typically earn $4k–$9k more than their single counterparts.
-The largest difference is among single vs. married men who did not purchase a bike, with a gap of $9k.
+The most significant gap—around $9k—is observed between single and married men who did not purchase a bike.
 This suggests that single men are less likely to purchase bikes, potentially due to income differences.

 Regional Insights:

-Europe shows the smallest wealth gap between gender and marital status.
+Europe shows the smallest wealth gap between genders and marital statuses, while North America has the largest disparity.
-Income is less of a factor in bike purchases compared to North America, which has the greatest disparity.
+This indicates that income is less of a deciding factor for bike purchases in Europe compared to other regions.

 Age Trends:
-Across all regions, middle-aged customers are the largest group purchasing bikes.
+Across all regions, middle-aged customers represent the largest group of bike purchasers.
-In Europe, most customers entering the shop end up buying a bike.
+In Europe, most customers who visit the shop end up buying a bike.

 Commute Patterns: